 Jakob Nielsen’s eye-tracking study indicated that less than 20% of the text content is actually read on an average web page.

 Eye tracking analysis allows you to determine whether your users are reading or scanning content.
-Plan for scanning behaviours by providing highlighted keywords, meaningful headings, short paragraphs and scannable lists.
+Plan for scanning behaviors by providing highlighted keywords, meaningful headings, short paragraphs, and scannable lists.

 3. Compare Scan Patterns of Different User Groups

 There are several factors that play a role in how people perceive websites.
 Age, gender, and web experience to name a few.

 By segmenting your users, eye tracking allows you to compare scan patterns between them.
 Analyzing differences in your user groups’ behavior will guide you to cater to your target audience.

 Knowing how to communicate better with your audience will lead to better user experiences and satisfied customers.